 Sell Your Merch On YouTube

-How to make money from YouTube maybe you identify as a content creator first and entrepreneur second.
+How to make money from YouTube maybe you identify as a content creator first and an entrepreneur second.
 (Just remember that even Drake sells t-shirts.)

 Either way, merchandise is a viable way to make money from YouTube.